1982 Message in a Bottle Found on Dry Land

 Anyone who has ever renovated an old house knows it involves a bit of archaeology.
 Who installed this ceiling fan?
 Why are the walls insulated but not the ceiling?
 What lunatic placed a light switch inside the shower?
 Old houses are a grab-bag of choices made by previous owners, some perplexing, others delightful.

 Clarke Elsby knows this well–he directs a team of technicians for Richardson & Starling contractors in Dumfries, Scotland.

-But imagine Clarke’s surprise when one of his workers, Kris McChesney, pulled out an old fireplace from a listed house in Lover’s Walk, Dumfries, and discovered a perfectly preserved letter in a bottle from 1982 behind the fireplace!
+But imagine Clarke’s surprise when one of his workers, Kris McChesney, pulled out an old fireplace from a listed house in Lover’s Walk, Dumfries, and discovered a perfectly preserved 1982 message in a bottle behind the fireplace!

 Often, when people seal messages in bottles within walls and floors and ceilings and whatnot, they leave only the simplest of messages–just a name and date.
 One such discovery recently took place also in Scotland, in Edinburgh, when a 90 year old man was “reunited” with his father via an 83 year old message in a bottle discovered in the walls of a 1930s building (that story here).
 I’ve said it before and I’ll say it again: Scotland is a beautiful land, full of surprises.

 For example, just a 10 minute walk from the Kirkpatrick’s house in Dumfries is this house, where Robert Burns spent the final years of his life: